1.1 The definitions and rules of interpretation in this clause apply in this agreement.

 (c) In the event that the Sponsor has reasonable objections to the engagement of a new (sub)processor, it shall notify the Organiser in writing of such objections within thirty (30) days of the Organiser’s notification in which case the Organiser may, at its option, terminate this Agreement on written notice to the Sponsor.

-8.12 The Organiser may process and transfer personal data outside the European Economic Area (“EEA”), including in and to the United States and shall provide for appropriate safeguards to ensure that such processing and transferring outside the EEA is undertaken only after the execution of Standard Contractual Clauses as adopted from time to time by the European Commission.
+8.12 The Organiser may process and transfer personal data outside the European Economic Area and any other territory deemed adequate by the European Commission for data protection purposes (“Compliant Territories”) , including in and to the United States and shall provide for appropriate safeguards to ensure that such processing and transferring outside the Compliant Territories is undertaken only after the execution of Standard Contractual Clauses as adopted from time to time by the European Commission.

 9. LIMITATION OF LIABILITY